kobolabs/epub-spec/README.md

 If the reading experience of a book requires that the embedded font be used, consider adding a note to the front matter.
 Instruct the user to select the “Document Default” font option.

-**To avoid text-positioning errors**, seriously consider embedding and specifying fonts in the CSS for all fixed layout ePubs.
+**To avoid text-positioning errors**, seriously consider embedding and specifying fonts in the CSS for all Fixed Layout ePubs.
 If fonts are not embedded and specified, the reading platform defaults to Times.
-Fixed layout files that use the default font should be tested extensively on Kobo’s reading platforms.
+Fixed Layout files that use the default font should be tested extensively on Kobo’s reading platforms.

 ### Languages Other Than English